cloud-whisperer/terraform-log-monitoring-aws-securite-alerts/README.md

 It demonstrates **IAM users/roles, EC2 instances, CloudTrail, SNS, SQS, and an optional Application Load Balancer**, simulating a real-world **security monitoring architecture**.

-Designed for **hands-on DevSecOps and AWS security experience**, this project is ideal for demonstrating practical skills to recruiters.

 ---

 ## 🚀 Key Steps Implemented